|From the Desk of Harry Campbell

 CBF's Pennsylvania Executive Director Harry Campbell.

-We'll keep you updated on our progress, and as always, if you would like to help out—whether it's writing a letter to your local newspaper or planting a tree in your community—there are many ways to get involved and we can help you get started.
-Just check out our website or give us a call at 717/234-5550.
+As always, whether it's writing a letter to your local newspaper or legislator or planting a tree in your community, there are many ways to get involved!
+Check out our website for opportunities near you.

-Thank you for your support, for caring about clean water, and for making a difference.
+Thank you for caring about clean water and for helping CBF make a difference, locally and downstream in the Chesapeake Bay.

 Pennsylvania Executive Director